samueldsingh/data-engineering/interview_questions/15-oops.md

 **Instance Variables:**

-An instance variable is a variable that belongs to a specific instance (object) of a class.
+- An instance variable is a variable that belongs to a specific instance (object) of a class.
+Instance variables seperate copy is created in every instance (or object).
+- Instance variables are referenced as `instancename.var`.
 Each instance can have its own set of instance variables.
-Instance variables are usually defined within the constructor (`__init__` method) of the class.
+- Instance variables are usually defined within the constructor (`__init__` method) of the class.
+- They are tied to the particular object instance of the class, hence the contents of an instance variable are completely independent from one object instance to the other.
+- If we have to implement behavior uniquely on each object then we can use instance method with `self` as first parameter and after creating object we can call instance method so that object will be passed as argument to self paramter.
+- If we want separate copy for each object, we can use instance variables.

 Use Case of Instance Variables:
 - **Object-specific Data:** Instance variables are used to store data that is specific to each instance.
 For example, if you're modeling different circles with different radii, each circle object should have its own radius as an instance variable.